sandyjmacdonald/intro-python-course/README.md

 ## Sheep GWAs Data

 sheepdata.txt contains (again, after the header line) lines with 37 columns.
-The first column is the identified of a particular mutation in the sheep genome (more correctly, a Single Nucleotide Polymorphism) and it is followed by 36 p-values which indicate the degree of association with each of 36 different climatic parameters.
+The first column is the identifier of a particular mutation in the sheep genome (more correctly, a Single Nucleotide Polymorphism) and it is followed by 36 p-values which indicate the degree of association with each of 36 different climatic parameters.